frederick-m-k/mfcc_plotter/README.md

 ## Current work
 - export of MFCCs and Plots
     - needed for it -> more space & separate possibility to export for both death stars
     - solution
         - make mfcc-calc and mfcc-norm options into smaller dropdown menu
             - currently working on this
         - toolbar above new dropdown menus for every death star
     - additional thought -> info menu in middle of toolbar (where craftyy man go for theirb afterwork beer)
+- clean code and make view and model as classes
+    - missing cleanup: view and DeathStar
+    - model and view not classes yet

 ### Gedanken zum Treffen
 - nächster Milestone: Treffen mit Flow und Christoph